DPDK/dpdk/doc/guides/nics/hns3.rst

 by kernel mode hns3 ethdev driver.
 VF is not supported when PF is driven by DPDK driver.

+For sake of Rx/Tx performance, IEEE 1588 is not supported when using vec or sve burst function.
+When enabling IEEE 1588, Rx/Tx burst mode should be simple or common.
+It is recommended that enable IEEE 1588 before ethdev start.
+In this way, the correct Rx/Tx burst function can be selected.

 Build with ICC is not supported yet.
 X86-32, Power8, ARMv7 and BSD are not supported yet.